 Dr. Yang is principal investigator and co-investigator for many lung cancer research studies funded by the National Institutes of Health (NIH) and other sources.
 She was a co-leader of three NIH-funded research studies in human glioma — one within the Mayo Clinic Specialized Program of Research Excellence (SPORE) and two within the Gliogene consortium (international brain tumor study and international glioma case-control study).

+- Genetic and clinical epidemiology of cancer.
 Dr. Yang's primary efforts have been on the genetic and clinical epidemiology of cancer, particularly lung cancer and brain tumors.
 Her team focuses on genetic and nongenetic components that need to be evaluated to better understand the etiology and clinical outcomes of lung cancer.

 She initiated and has been leading the Epidemiology and Genetics of Lung Cancer Research Program at Mayo Clinic, which is designed to identify genomic, environmental and other host factors (such as chronic lung diseases) that are involved in disease risk and development, progression, and prognosis, as well as health-related quality of life.